google-ai-edge/ai-edge-torch/ai_edge_torch/generative/README.md

 The model files typically only perform the core ML computation in the LLM pipeline.
 Deploying the full pipeline requires handling tokenization, sampling and any other pre or post-processing steps required by your system.
 There are two ways to deploy the converted LLMs on device as part of a full LLM Inference Pipeline.

-#### Use TFLite Runtime APIs
+#### Use LiteRT Runtime APIs

-The user needs to implement the entire LLM Pipeline themselves, and call TFLite Runtime APIs directly to invoke the model.
+The user needs to implement the entire LLM Pipeline themselves, and call LiteRT Runtime APIs directly to invoke the model.
 A text generation pipeline typically requires a tokenizer/detokenizer and a sampler, in addition to model inference.
 The tokenizer converts the input text from a string to a list of integers.
 The `prefill` signature ingests the sequence of input tokens, and the `decode` signature is invoked to obtain a tensor of logits.
 The sampler selects a token based on the provided logits, and the decode loop is repeated autoregressively.
 Ultimately, the detokenizer maps the generated tokens back into human-readable text.

 This approach provides users with the most control.
 For example, they can implement streaming, get more control over system memory or implement advanced features such as constrained grammar decoding, speculative decoding etc.